karammulc/Karas-Jams-Case-Study/README.md

 Hello!
 This project is especially personal and meaningful to me.
 Throughout my life, music has offered solace, fun opportunities for connection.
 Instead of addressing a business problem, this project will explore my Spotify data and personal listening patterns.

-#### Objectives:
-- Explore the patterns within my relationship to music
-- Play with new tools
-- Offer the opportunity for you to get to know me better

-Lets go!

 #### About the dataset:
 - The data used for this project is my own historical spotify data